Vontresa/ASU-Inc./README.md

 Taxi Company: A worker for a Taxi company needs to update a log for a taxi thats recently been inspected and had maintenance.
 To do this, The worker would potentially open the software/system, select the vehicle that needs updating, input info, upload invoice image, and save/close the system.

+Semi Truck (persona)
+Semi Trucks, also known as eighteen wheelers, are tractor units and semi trailers used to carry freight.It is composed of two to three axels used to transport heavy duty machinery.
+The most common semi truck is a foward drive, one steering axel and two drive axel truck.
+Its cargo trailer has dual wheels (eight tires) yet it is able to has single or dual tires.
+Semi trucks need a lot of maintainance due to them being used to transport freight far distances.
+Keeping up with the maintainance will keep track of the trucks inspections.
+With buying a semi truck, its inspections play a big part in deciding which semi is right for you, especially an entrepreneurship.

+Semi Truck (scenario)
+A customer wants to purchase a semi truck to incorporate into their own trucking company.
+Our company has the paperwork that includes the condition of every semi truck in our possession.
+We review the paperwork with the customer to ensure it meets their expectations.
+Various semi trucks have various functions that are designed for specific tasks.
+Keeping up with the paperwork displays the maintainance and care of the truck without having to spend numerous hours discussing issues.

+Semi Truck (user stories)
+1)As a company, we want to take the hassal of obtaining a semi truck become a speedy process.
+2)We want to provide all the correct maintainance and care of our vehicles to our customers.
+3)We want our customers to be comfortable with discussing any issues they have with our company and even more our services.

 Feature list
 Features from product vision